Determining the Cost of Care

 The Different Factors to Consider

 When seeking in-home health care for you or a loved one, the cost is certainly something that is on the top of your mind.
 At Home Helpers® Home Care, we want to be open and transparent with our prospective clients so that they know exactly what to expect from our services.
-Overall, in-home health care is a far more affordable choice than other options.
+Overall, in-home care is a far more affordable choice than other options.

 - The factors that will determine your exact cost include:

 - Level of care required

 - Amount of care needed (frequency, number of hours, hourly versus 24 hour caregiver)

 - Level of specialization required

 A more exact cost will be calculated following your free In-Home Care Assessment, where we will discuss all of the above factors and explain how we can assist you or your family member.
 Together we will be able to determine a weekly or monthly cost.

 The Most Preferred & Affordable Option

 It’s probably not all that surprising that AARP studies show that 90% of people over the age of 65 would prefer to stay in their homes, even when they require support or assistance, as opposed to going to an assisted living facility or nursing home.
 Home Helpers Home Care is here to help make sure they can “age in place” comfortably, safely, and happily.